Well Pump Maintenance: Complete Annual Checklist (Monthly, Quarterly & Seasonal Tasks)

 Freezing is the leading cause of sudden pipe and fitting failures in cold climates.
 A $20 prevention in October is far cheaper than a $400+ burst-pipe repair in February.

-Insulate exposed pipes.
-Any pipe above grade or in an unconditioned space — crawl space, unheated garage, exposed pump house — needs foam pipe insulation before the first hard freeze.
-Foam sleeves cost $1–$3 per linear foot and take minutes to install.
+Insulate exposed pipes: any pipe above grade or in an unconditioned space (crawl space, unheated garage, exposed pump house) needs foam pipe insulation before the first hard freeze.
+Foam sleeves cost $1-$3 per linear foot and take minutes to install.

-Pump house heating.
-If the pressure tank sits in a separate pump house, keep the space above 32°F. A 100-watt bulb on a thermostat or a small space heater set to 40°F is sufficient for most small enclosures.
+Pump house heating: if the pressure tank sits in a separate pump house, keep the space above 32°F. A 100-watt bulb on a thermostat or a small space heater set to 40°F is sufficient for most small enclosures.
 For fixed electrical heating, hire a licensed electrician.

-Spring startup check.
-After the freeze season ends, inspect all fittings and joints before restoring full system pressure.
-A hairline crack that formed over winter will show itself immediately under pressure — catching it early avoids a full water loss situation.
+Spring startup check: after the freeze season ends, inspect all fittings and joints before restoring full system pressure.
+A hairline crack that formed over winter will show itself immediately under pressure.
+Catching it early avoids a full water loss situation.

 FAQ